 No marketing budget or in-house expertise

 Believe it or not, I see a lot of startup and early stage companies with little or no promotional budget.
 It’s insanity, but they only have enough money to get the product built, apparently thinking “if you build it they will come”.
+A common symptom of this is after all the money is spent on product development, the founders have no promotion at all and look to hire “commission-only” sales reps.
 Or they have money, but put it into additional product development without adequately promoting the first product.
 This is nearly always a failure mode.
 If there is someone with marketing or sales expertise among the founders, they usually won’t allow this to happen.
 So secure a marketer on your founding management team, or at least find a close adviser you will feel comfortable listening to, early on.

 Under-estimating time to market

-This is a very common mistake.
-By definition, you are trying to do something new, which isn’t very forecast-able.
-So don’t believe your own pretty Gantt charts–garbage-in equals garbage-out when it comes to schedules.
+This is a very common tech startup mistake.
+By definition in a tech startup, you are trying to do something new, which isn’t very forecast-able.
+So don’t believe your own pretty Gantt charts: garbage-in equals garbage-out when it comes to schedules.
 Don’t count on introducing at that big trade show, commit to costly promotional activities with no recourse, or let the developers all plan ahead to leave for that well-deserved month in Hawaii.
 Get the product done first.
-I tell you this with many painful experiences as my teacher, both personally in software and hardware companies as well as through working with through my many startup clients.
+I tell you this with many painful experiences as my teacher, both personally in software and hardware companies, as well as through working with my many startup clients.

 Even if you are able to get the product out on time, that doesn’t mean version one will hit the ground running.
 Initial products often crawl, stumble and fall at first.
 After all, this is your first opportunity at really accurate market research.
-Even if the product is right on target, finding the marketing mix that works is generally trial and error.
-Many products don’t find success until their second version is released; so have some money in the bank,and some emotional bandwidth in reserve for this possibility.
+Even if the product is right on target, finding the marketing mix that works well is generally trial and error.
+Many products don’t find success until their second or even third version is released; so have some money in the bank, as well as some emotional bandwidth in reserve for this possibility.

 Introducing a “buggy” technology product

 This is one of my biggest pet peeves, especially for software products.
 Most products aren’t fully stable when the developers think it is ready.
-They work on it so long and hard, that human nature wants it to be finished near the end–and dangerous shortcuts can be the result.
-Dedicate as many resources as you can spell to ensure a credible, third party view that the product is as stable as it can be, before the market gets the opportunity to “debug it” for you.
+They work on it so long and hard that human nature wants it to be finished near the end of the “schedule” — and dangerous shortcuts can be the result.
+Dedicate as many resources as you can muster to ensure a credible, third party evaluation that the product is as stable as it can be, before the market gets the opportunity to “debug it” for you.
 You only get one chance to make a first impression.
 If the situation is bad enough, it can cost you your company.

-There are my thoughts on what critical mistakes to avoid in a technology startup.
+There are my thoughts on some critical startup mistakes to avoid in a technology company.
 I’m sure many of you have your own lessons and ideas to share.
 Post a comment to extend the discussion!

 If you liked this post please share it with you colleagues using the “share” buttons below: